-Zhangmu, also known as Khasa, lies on a mountainside 10km (6 miles) inland from the Friendship Bridge that spans the Bhotekoshi (the Sun Koshi) River.
+Zhangmu, also known as Khasa, lies on a mountainside 10km (6 miles) inland from the Friendship Bridge that spans the Bhotekoshi (the Sun Koshi) River, with an elevation of 2300 meters.
+Zhangmu is 736 kilometers away from Lhasa and 120 kilometers away from Kathmandu.
 This small town has become a major trading post between Tibet and Nepal.
 The subtropical climate endows the small town with warm, humid weather and beautiful scenery throughout the year.

 The permanent population of Zhangmu Town is more than 3,000, there are more than 20 foreign trade and border trade companies, and the average daily floating population is about 1,000.
 Commodity trading mainly involves Tibet and its neighboring provinces, and trade with Nepal and neighboring countries and regions, making it the largest border trade center port in Tibet.